Code of Conduct and Policies

 - Participate in the election of the Student Council and House Captains.

-- Not record personal pictures or images or sounds from any classroom or school activity and consequently publish them on Facebook or send them via internet without the Principal’s permission.
+- Not record personal pictures or images or sounds from any classroom or school activity and consequently publish them on Social Media or send them via internet without the Principal’s permission.

 - Students enrolled in OIS are subject to the OIS code of conduct while at school and when attending all school-sponsored activities.